Gclid, Fbclid, and Redirects

 • Implement UTM Preservation: If using HTTP is unavoidable and a redirect must occur, ensure that your site is properly set up to preserve query strings during HTTP to HTTPS transitions.

-Google Ads: Use the Expanded Landing Page report to identify potential redirects.
+• Redirect Links: Use the Expanded Landing Page report to identify potential redirects.
 Test ad links in your browser to check if UTMs are being stripped on page load.